dynamyc010/csgo-easy-knives/README.md

 3- Pull the `csgo` directory in there.

-4- In-game, load into an offline match and type in `exec knives` in your console!
+4- In-game, load into an offline match and type `exec knives` in your console!

 (Feel free to check out the contents of the script, it's not much tbh)